-The following table describes the fields on the PoE Ports tab.
+Use the data in the following table to use the PoE Ports tab.

 Name Description

 Unit Indicates the switch position in a stack.

 Port Indicates the switch port number.

 AdminEnable Enable or disable PoE on this port.

 By default, PoE is enabled.

-Name Description

 DetectionStatus Displays the operational status of the power-device detecting mode on the specified port:

 disabled: detecting function disabled.

+Name Description

-searching: detecting function is enabled and the system is searching for a valid powered device on this port.
+• searching : detecting function is enabled and the system is searching for a valid powered device on this port.

 deliveringPower: detection found a valid powered device and the port is delivering power.

 fault: power-specific fault detected on port

-• test : detecting device in test mode.
+• test: detecting device in test mode.

 • otherFault

 Important:

 Extreme Networks recommends against using the test operational status.

 PowerClassifications Classification is a way to tag different terminals on the Power over LAN network according to their power consumption.
 Devices such as IP telephones, WLAN access points, and others can be classified according to their power requirements.

 PowerPriority Specifies the power priority for the specified port to:

 • critical

 • high

 • low

 PowerLimit(watts) Specifies the maximum power that the switch can supply to a port.

 RANGE: 3 to 32 Watts

 DEFAULT: 32 Watts

 Voltage (volts) Indicates the voltage measured in Volts.

 Current(amps) Indicates the current measured in amps.

 Power(watts) Indicates the power measured in watts.